-- b) During all periods when the permittee is seeking to comply with 40 CFR 60.750 et seq. by use of Utility Flare CD-02, the permittee shall keep continuous records of the flare pilot flame, or flare flame monitoring, and records of all periods of operations during which the pilot flame, of the flare flame is absent. - [Sec.
-3Q-0508(f) and 40 CFR 60.758(b)(4)] - c) For the life of the Utility Flare CD-02, the permittee shall maintain all VE readings, heat content determinations, flow rate and/or bypass flow rate measurements, and exit velocity determinations conducted during the performance test as specified in 40 CFR 60.18. - i) Records of subsequent tests or monitoring shall be maintained by the permittee for a minimum of five (5) years. - ii) Records of the manufacturer and/or vendor specifications for Utility Flare CD-02 shall be maintained until the flare's removal.

-[Sec.
-3Q-0508(f) and 40 CFR 60.758(b)(4)]

-d) All records and/or documentation required to be kept shall be up-to-date and readily accessible.
+- b) During all periods when the permittee is seeking to comply with 40 CFR 62.16710 et seq. by use of Utility Flare CD-02, the permittee shall keep continuous records of the flare pilot flame, or flare flame monitoring, and records of all periods of operations during which the pilot flame, of the flare flame is absent. - [Secs.
+3Q-0508(f), 3D-0524, 40 CFR 60, Subpart Cf, and 40 CFR 62.16726(b)(4)] - c) Where an owner or operator subject to the provisions of this subpart seeks to demonstrate compliance with 40 CFR 62.16714(c)(3) through use of a landfill gas treatment system: - i) Records of the flow of landfill gas to, and bypass of, the treatment system. - ii) A site-specific treatment monitoring plan, to include: - A) Monitoring records of parameters that are identified in the treatment system monitoring plan and that ensure the treatment system is operating properly for each intended end use of the treated landfill gas.
+At a minimum, records should include records of filtration, de-watering, and compression parameters that ensure the treatment system is operating properly for each intended end use of the treated landfill gas. - B) Monitoring methods, frequencies, and operating ranges for each monitored operating parameter based on manufacturer's recommendations or engineering analysis for each intended end use of the treated landfill gas. - C) Documentation of the monitoring methods and ranges, along with justification for their use. - D) Identify who is responsible (by job title) for data collection. - E) Processes and methods used to collect the necessary data. - F) Description of the procedures and methods that are used for quality assurance, maintenance, and repair of all continuous monitoring systems. - [Secs.
+3Q-0508(f), 3D-0524 40 CFR 60, Subpart Cf, and 40 CFR 62.16726(b)(5)] - d) For the life of the Utility Flare CD-02, the permittee shall maintain all VE readings, heat content determinations, flow rate and/or bypass flow rate measurements, and exit velocity determinations conducted during the performance test as specified in 40 CFR 60.18. - i) Records of subsequent tests or monitoring shall be maintained by the permittee for a minimum of five (5) years. - ii) Records of the manufacturer and/or vendor specifications for Utility Flare CD-02 shall be maintained until the flare's removal. - [Secs.
+3Q-0508(f), 3D-0524, 40 CFR 60, Subpart Cf, and 40 CFR 62.16726(b)(4)] - e) All records and/or documentation required to be kept shall be up-to-date and readily accessible.
 If records are maintained off-site, they shall be retrievable within 4 hours.
-Paper and/or electronic formats are acceptable.
+Paper and/or electronic formats are acceptable. - [Sec.

-[Sec.
 3Q-0508(f), Sec.
-3D-0524 and 40 CFR 60.758]
+3D-0524 40 CFR 60, Subpart Cf, and 40 CFR 62.16726]